nickorlow/personal-site/src/static/data/blogs/side-project-log-7-12-2023.md

 ## NWS Container Deployment Service
 I have finally added SSL to NWS CDS.
 This was challenging, as it required handling ACME challenges and certificate distribution across a set of geo-distributed Kubernetes clusters.
 I detail the complexities of this in a [previous blog I wrote](http://nickorlow.com/blog/ssl-in-nws-cds).
-In order to implement auto-renewing, automatic SSL, I implemented the below solution:
+In order to implement auto-created/auto-renewing SSL, I implemented the below solution:

 ![Diagram of NWS SSL Architecture](/blog-images/NWS_SSL_Diagram.png)